imanj12/module-one-final-project-guidelines-dc-web-100818/OUR_README.md

 ### 1. Create Database
 Cd into the root installation directory and run the following Rake task:
 `rake db:create`
-This will create the database that will store the results of your TicketMasterAPI query--and all artist, event, and venue objects.
+This will create the database that will store the results of your TicketMasterAPI query--and all artist, event, and venue objects created automatically afterwards.
 ### 2. Migrate tables and changes to DB
 `rake db:migrate`
 Your environment is now set up.

 ## Usage

 To start the app, run `ruby /bin/run.rb` from the installation directory.
+This will drop you into splash page for the app and the core of the primary application loop.